 Change of gears for a post.
 I will continue the remainder of Haseo in a little bit!

-This is a tutorial I wrote for my Pandora Hearts (Alice & Oz) cosplay.
+This is a tutorial I wrote for a Pandora Hearts cosplay prop, B-rabbit’s scythe.
 At the time I did not have as much access to as many tools or materials as I do now (even now, I don’t think I would be able to bring insulation foam into my home).
 I also didn’t have as much knowledge about different building techniques for such large props.
 After explaining my method I will add a few notes of changes I would make now, or different ways to do certain parts.
 Although this is written for a specific scythe it can be applied to most scythes out there.

 The total height of the prop is about 2.1 metres (7 feet).